Skip to content

 The trunks and twisty roots of mangroves can absorb the impact of waves, protecting the high ground from coastal erosion, storms, flooding and even tsunamis, by acting as shields.

-Research following the disaster showed that areas covered in coastal forests suffered less damage than those without vegetation.
+After the 2004 Indian Ocean tsunami, caused by a 9.1-magnitude undersea earthquake, struck the coasts of Indonesia, research showed that areas covered in coastal forests suffered less damage than those without vegetation.

 Globally, a fifth of mangroves have been lost, due to pollution, rising sea levels, coastal development, among other threats.
 Shrimp farming poses a big risk for mangroves.